 The Department of Health and Human Services (HHS) and the Federal Trade Commission (FTC) recently issued significant regulations implementing provisions of the Health Information Technology for Economic and Clinical Health (HITECH) Act, passed as part of the American Recovery and Reinvestment Act of 2009 (ARRA).
 HHS published its much-anticipated breach notification rule on August 24, 2009.
 These new regulations, to be codified at 45 C.F.R.
-Part 164, Subpart D, apply to hospitals, health plans, health care clearinghouses and other covered entities under the Health Insurance Portability and Accountability Act of 1996 (HIPAA), as well as to their business associates.
+Part 164, Subpart D, apply to hospitals, health plans, health care clearinghouses and other covered entities under the Health Insurance Portability and Accountability Act of 1996 (HIPAA) as well as to their business associates.
 Stakeholders are invited to comment on the HHS rule, which was issued as an interim final regulation, and comments are due on or before October 23, 2009.
 The FTC published a separate health breach notification final rule governing vendors of personal health records (PHRs) and certain PHR related entities on August 25, 2009, to be codified at 16 C.F.R.
-Part 318, which followed a proposed rule that was published on April 20, 2009.
+Part 318, which followed a pro-